liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/02-preparing-your-app.markdown

 The following app metadata guidelines are intended to ensure that apps are submitted with important and necessary supporting information.
-The metadata that you submit with your app will serve both as necessary information for your app's buyers (eg., your contact info) and as promotional assets (eg., description, screenshots, etc.) that can help drive traffic to and downloads of your app!
+The metadata that you submit with your app will serve both as necessary information for your app's buyers (e.g., your contact info) and as promotional assets (e.g., description, screenshots, etc.) that can help drive traffic to and downloads of your app!

 ![Figure 1: Check out how good your app can look on the Markeplace.](../../images/dev-portal-app-metadata-guidelines.png)